SamsungInternet/examples/custom-tab-demo/README.md

 ## Disclaimer

-My Java is a bit rusty and I don't have a whole lot of Android development experience!
-If you spot issues or improvements to be made in the code, please do raise an issue or a PR.
+I'm more of a web developer than an Android developer!
+I hope that the code is OK, but if you spot any problems or improvements to be made, please do raise an issue or a PR.
 Thanks! - Peter

 ## See also